fitzhaile/personal-website-react/app/components/case-studies/donor-industry-insight-case.md

 ### Challenge {.case-study__section-title}

-Provide a campaign-selected group of industry leaders tasked with tasked with moving forward fundraiing goals with clear, actionable insight on an assigned industry to guide recruitment strategy.
+Provide a campaign-selected group of industry leaders tasked with moving forward fundraiing goals with clear, actionable insight on their assigned industry to guide recruitment strategy.
 Use existing data to identify where headroom exists and how to focus volunteer time effectively.

 - Align internal donor/corporate data with local economic context
 - Identify industries with meaningful headroom for engagement